top of page

 THE PRACTICALITIES OF TANDEM NURSING

-After the new baby is born, it’s not unusual for the weaned child to want to taste the milk or ask to nurse again.
+After the new baby is born, it’s not unusual for a weaned child to want to taste the milk or ask to breastfeed again.
 Some may not remember how to suckle, others will complain about the taste and there will be some who would be happy to resume a breastfeeding relationship.
 If you do not want to breastfeed the older sibling, you could offer a taste of your milk in a cup or spoon.

 THE EMOTIONAL SIDE OF TANDEM NURSING